juliamrch/juliamrch/README.md

 - 👋 Hi, I’m Julia
-- 👀 I’m interested in smart contracts and cryptogaphy
+- 👀 I’m interested in smart contracts and cryptography
 - 🌱 I’m currently learning Python and how to stop breaking stuff
 - 📫 How to reach me : contact@juliamarch.com